smallDazza/T1A2_Portfolio/README.md

 ![desktop screen wire frames](./docs/Desktop%20screen%20wireframes.png)

-## Components Used In Website ##
+## Components & Properties Used In Website ##
-The structure and design of the website has used both HTML 5 and CSS functions.
+The structure and design of the website has used both HTML 5 and CSS properties.
-This is a list of components used over all 5 pages to display some features to enhance the engagement of employers in understanding Darren Small as a person and as a valuable employee:
+This is a list of components and properties used over all 5 pages to display some features to enhance the engagement of employers in understanding Darren Small as a person and as a valuable developer employee:
 - **Re Used Text Components**
     - a header = to display the top of the page with a title of the page the user has gone to.
 Used on 4 pages
     - navigation bar = a section with links to navigate to other pages listed above.
 Using flexbox to adjust and the use of the pseudo-class 'hover' to highlight the link the user has hovered the cursor over.Used on all 5 pages